 Different model laptops have different power demands.
 But a 100W charger can support any size laptop.
-And is ideal for the largest, most power hungry models.
+And is ideal for the largest, most power-hungry models.
 Including the 15 or 16-inch MacBook Pros.
 Or 15 to 17-inch gaming laptops.

 Possible Issue With 15-inch/16-inch MacBook Pros

-I have been made aware of reports on a charging while sleeping issue.
+I have been made aware of reports on charging while sleeping issues.
 All reports deal with a 15-inch or 16-inch MacBook Pro.
 When the charger is connected to those laptops, and while they are asleep, it does not charge at full speed or at all.
 Users report heading the charging ding going off over and over.
 I haven’t seen testing data.
 But it sounds like power negotiation is not occurring properly.
 The laptops charge fine when awake.

 USB-C Cable with 5A/100W Support

 This AUKEY charger requires a USB-C to USB-C cable which supports 5A current.
 Such cables include an eMarker and allow for up to 100W power transfer.

 Most USB-C cables are only rated for 3A current.
 Limiting them to 60W power throughput.
 When a charger offering more than 20V/3A (65-100W) connects it checks the cable for an eMarker.
 The eMarker tells the charger about the cable’s capabilities.
 Such as increased power throughput.
 If it doesn’t detect an eMarker, then the charger assumes the cable is only rated for 3A current.
 In this case, the charger will then only offer up to 60W.